CALI Training Is Required For All Incoming International Students

 Get ready for CALI!
 CALI stands for California, and it also stands for Cultural Awareness, Laws, and Immigration — topics that have special importance for international students.

-There are three main components of CALI training: webinars, a video tutorial, and emails.
+There are two required components of CALI training: an online webinar and information pages.

-Webinars - Over the summer, you will need to virtually attend the CALI Training Webinar Series.
+Webinar - Over the summer, you will need to virtually attend the CALI Training Webinar.
 If you are not able to attend the webinar live, you may view the recording on this page.

-Each webinar has two sessions to accommodate different time zones.
+The webinar has two sessions to accommodate different time zones.
 The session content is identical and you only need to attend one or the other.
 There is no need to attend both sessions.
-You should attend each webinar though.
-If you miss a webinar, don't worry!
-After the webinar occurs, a recording of it will by hyperlinked in the descriptions below.

 All times are listed in Pacific Daylight Time (PDT).
 We recommend using a time zone converting tool like this one.

 Zoom is the video conferencing platform used by UCSB.
 OISS uses Zoom to conduct online webinars and meet virtually with students.
-All CALI Training webinars can be accessed using session-specific links below.
+The CALI Training webinar can be accessed using session-specific link below.
 We recommend downloading the Zoom application before the webinar.

 We recommend checking out UCSB's Zoom page, which includes several helpful Frequently Asked Questions (FAQs).